-Please see our Phonics, Spelling and Reading pages by clicking on the arrow next to Curriculum in the list.
+Please see our Phonics, Spelling and Reading pages.

 Maths teaching reflects a mastery approach following the White Rose Maths programme and the school's detailed calculation policy.
 Concrete apparatus, pictorial representations and abstract methods are all taught through a progression of skills and vocabulary to develop fluency, reasoning, problem solving skills and independence in mathematical exploration.
 Speedy recall of number facts, including number bonds and multiplication tables is built on the basis of exploring and recognising patterns and understanding how numbers related to each other.

 Please see our Maths page.

 he age-related requirements of the National Curriculum 2014 in Science are met through a rotating programme of scientific themes to ensure children learn through Scientific Enquiry and Working Scientifically at an appropriate level.

 Wherever possible, teaching in History, Geography, Art and Design and Design Technology is linked with the current topic theme and opportunities to write for different purposes across the curriculum are maximised.